nathanjhood/UBento/README.md

     export XDG_VIDEOS_DIR="$HOME/Videos"
     export XDG_CONFIG_HOME="$HOME/.config"

-Now we should start making ourselves at home in the home folder.
+Now we should start making ourselves at home in the ```$HOME``` folder.
 One excellent touch is to leverage Linux symbolic links to share your user folders between Windows and Linux environments (option 1), or we can create ourselves an alternative userspace by not going outside the distro (option 2).

 By providing symbolic links to our Windows user folders, we can get some huge benefits such as a shared "Downloads" folder and a fully "Public"-ly shared folder.
 Thus, you can download a file in your Windows internet browser, and instantly open it from your WSL user's downloads folder, for example.
 However, there is some risk in mixing certain file types between Windows and WSL - there are several articles on the web on the subject (to be linked) which you should probably read before proceeding with either (or a mix) of the following;

 - option 1; symlink your Windows and UBento user folders with these commands (change the respective usernames if yours don't match);